jplethier/cancancan-examples/README.md

 ## TODO list:

 - [X] Define permissions to model user using the basic user and task structure
+- [X] Add devise to allow basic signup and login actions
 - [ ] Create a basic CRUD actions to add check permissions
+- [ ] Add better CSS and HTML to enhance views
 - [ ] Add tests using rspec